-To overcome the computational cost limitations associated with previous methods that relied on manual annotation or process supervision, we explore the possibility of driving existing models to autonomously generate high-quality reasoning data through simple prompting.
-Inspired by recent research \cite{g1} on using prompting strategies to improve the reasoning capabilities of LLMs, we propose a dynamic prompt strategy for generating atomic inference steps.
-Specifically, our strategy drives LLMs to iteratively construct state-reasoning paths.
-Each path node represents a reasoning step and encompasses the previous stage, the current state, and a possible action.
-The possible action includes continuing reasoning, verifying and drawing conclusion, which is determined by LLM itself.
-Unlike previous methods such as OmegaPRM \cite{OmegaPRM} and Math-Shepherd \cite{Math-shepherd} that generate a whole reasoning tree at once, our approach implicitly integrates the search over the step dimension into existing reasoning process through prompt engineering.
-For each problem instance, only a single valid path is explored, eliminating the need for additional process supervision computation.
+\textbf{Multimodal CoT Generation.} For long CoT generation, we propose two prompt-based methods: \begin{itemize} \item \textbf{Dynamic Prompting.} Inspired by recent research \cite{g1}, we propose a dynamic prompt strategy for generating atomic inference steps.
+Specifically, our strategy drives a LLM to iteratively construct state-reasoning paths where each path node represents a reasoning step and encompasses the previous stage, the current state, and a possible action.
+The possible action includes continuing reasoning, verifying, and drawing a conclusion, which is determined by the LLM itself.
+The prompt is shown in Appendix 2.
+This strategy enhances reasoning performance by enabling the model to generate higher-quality CoT with reduced error rates, as demonstrated in Question 1 of Figure~\ref{fig:data_engine}. \item \textbf{Short CoT Augmentation.} To fully leverage existing short CoT annotations of VQA datasets, we also employ an MLLM to atomize and augment these annotations.
+This approach allows us to semantically segment an original reasoning process into multiple discrete steps and focus on solving a single atomic problem at each stage of the reasoning process.
+As shown in Question 2 of Figure~\ref{fig:data_engine}, we deconstruct the original reasoning pattern and incorporate detailed procedural descriptions. \end{itemize}